-The National Commercial Bank (NCB) is a prominent Saudi Arabian bank and the leading financial institution in the region.
-The bank is considered the largest and the first to officially be licensed and operate in Saudi Arabia, following the Royal Decree of the 26th of December 1953, corresponding to 20th of Rabi Al-Thani 1373H.
-NCB was formed as a result of partnership and merger of Saudi Arabia's largest currency exchange houses at the time; Mr. Saleh and Abdulaziz Kaki, and the Mr. Salem bin Mahfouz Company.
+SNB has been formed after the merger of two big banks; the National Commercial Bank and Samba Financial Group.
+The National Commercial Bank (NCB) has been considered the largest and the first bank to officially be licensed and operate in Saudi Arabia, following the Royal Decree of the 26th of December 1953, corresponding to 20th of Rabi Al-Thani 1373H, after the merger of Saudi Arabia's largest currency exchange houses at the time.

-NCB was became a joint stock company in 1997.
-And by 1999, the Saudi government, represented by the Public Investment Fund (PIF), acquired the majority of shares.
-The remainder shares were distributed amongst; General Organization for Social Insurance (GOSI), and a number of Saudi investors.
+The Bank established its Shariah Board in 1996, then became a joint stock company in 1997.
+In 1999, the Saudi Government, represented by the Public Investment Fund, owned majority of the Bank’s shares, whilst the remaining shares were owned by the General Organization for Social Insurance and a number of Saudi investors.

 In 2014, NCB’s initial public offering (25% of the Bank’s shares) marked the start of a new era of the Bank’s history.

 Over 68 years, the Bank has maintained its growth and development, mirroring the Kingdom’s progress towards modernity and continuous improvement.
 Today, SNB holds a leading position with its more than 7.4 million customers, meeting their needs through outstanding products, services, and innovative solutions, harnessing technology to enhance their experience, and fulfilling their needs of Shariah-compliant products and services.